Pope Benedict XVI: Encounter with Romano Guardini

-From 1946 to 1951, he pursued studies in philosophy and theology at the University of Munich and at the Philosophisch-Theologische Hochschule in Freising.
-During this time, Ratzinger was deeply influenced by the ideas of Italian-German philosopher Romano Guardini, who was teaching in Munich while Ratzinger was a student there.
+From 1946 to 1951, he pursued studies in philosophy and theology at the Ludwig-Maximilians-Universität München and at the Philosophisch-Theologische Hochschule in Freising.
+During this time, Ratzinger was deeply influenced by the ideas of Italian-German philosopher Romano Guardini, who was teaching at the Ludwig-Maximilians-Universität München while Ratzinger was a student there.
 The intellectual affinity between these two thinkers, who would later become decisive figures for the twentieth-century Catholic Church, was preoccupied with rediscovering the essentials of Christianity: Guardini wrote The Essence of Christianity in 1938, while Ratzinger penned Introduction to Christianity, three decades later in 1968.
 Guardini inspired many in the Catholic social-democratic tradition, particularly the Communion and Liberation movement in the New Evangelization encouraged under the papacy of the Polish Pope John Paul II.
 Ratzinger wrote an introduction to a 1996 reissue of Guardini's 1954 work The Lord.

 Pre-papal career: 1951–2005

 Academic career: 1951–1977

 Ratzinger began as assistant pastor (curate) at the parish St. Martin, Moosach, in Munich in 1951.
 Ratzinger became a professor at the University of Bonn in 1959, with his inaugural lecture on "The God of Faith and the God of Philosophy".
 In 1963, he moved to the University of Münster.
 During this period, he participated in the Second Vatican Council (1962–1965) and served as a peritus (theological consultant) to Cardinal Frings of Cologne.
 He was viewed during the time of the council as a reformer, cooperating with theologians like Hans Küng and Edward Schillebeeckx.
 Ratzinger became an admirer of Karl Rahner, a well-known academic theologian of the Nouvelle théologie and a proponent of Church reform.

 In 1966, Ratzinger was appointed to a chair in dogmatic theology at the University of Tübingen, where he was a colleague of Hans Küng.
 In his 1968 book Introduction to Christianity, he wrote that the pope has a duty to hear differing voices within the Church before making a decision, and he downplayed the centrality of the papacy.
 During this time, he distanced himself from the atmosphere of Tübingen and the Marxist leanings of the student movement of the 1960s that quickly radicalized, in the years 1967 and 1968, culminating in a series of disturbances and riots in April and May 1968.
 Ratzinger came increasingly to see these and associated developments (such as decreasing respect for authority among his students) as connected to a departure from traditional Catholic teachings.
 Despite his reformist bent, his views increasingly came to contrast with the liberal ideas gaining currency in theological circles.
 He was invited by Rev. Theodore Hesburgh to join the theology faculty at the University of Notre Dame, but declined on grounds that his English was not good enough.